 In Victorian government schools, the policies (e.g. for punishing students with detention or suspension) are dictated by the Victorian Government Department of Education and Training (www.education.vic.gov.au).
 For independent schools, policies are laid down by the peak body, Independent Schools Victoria (www.is.vic.edu.au).

 Attending school is compulsory for children and young people aged from 6 to 17 years (s 2.1.1 E&TR Act).
-Parents have a legal duty to ensure their children attend school (penalty one penalty unit for each day a child is not at school without a reasonable excuse) (s 2.1.2 E&TR Act) (see “A note about penalty units”).
+Parents have a legal duty to ensure their children attend school (penalty: one penalty unit for each day a child is not at school without a reasonable excuse) (s 2.1.2 E&TR Act) (see “A note about penalty units” at the start of this book).

 Reasonable excuses for a child not attending school include: